SUSTech-HPCLab/CS305-2024Spring-FinalProject/README.md

 # 3 Notes

 - Do not use any existing third-party libraries.
-- Data sent during testing will be similar to a long test.
+- The data sent during testing consists of long texts.
 - Provided code:

     1. *Header.py*: provides the data structure of the RDT packet header.